riley-access-labs/turnstile_solver/README.md

 ```

-#### With Proxy and User Agent
+#### With Proxy, User Agent, and CData

-You can now include proxy and user_agent parameters in your requests:
+You can now include proxy, user_agent, and cdata parameters in your requests:

 ```python
 import requests